c8121/maildump-milter/README.md

 ### maildump

+To dump all mails from Postfix as message files into a local directory

     +---------+                    +----------+                  +--------------------+
     | Postfix | --smtpd_milters--> | maildump | --save *.msg --> | /var/.../maildump/ |
     +---------+                    +----------+                  +--------------------+

 ### mailforward

+To forward message files to a SMTP-Server

     +-------------------------+           +-------------+           +--------------+
     | /var/.../maildump/*.msg | --read--> | mailforward | --smtp--> | Mail-Archive |